 Michelle joined PanKind, The Australian Pancreatic Cancer Foundation in August 2019.
 With a background in medical research funding, foreign investment attraction, digital health and international clinical trials, she has spent many years working across global, transformational projects.
 Michelle was a key member of the team that transformed the research funding environment for brain cancer from ‘forgotten cancer’ to national health priority in the capacity of Head of Research Strategy and then CEO.
-Michelle has served on many committees including advisory to Cancer Australia for the Australian Brain Cancer Mission, the Sydney Partnership for Health, Education, Research and Enterprise (SPHERE) and was Co-Chair of the Global Patient Advocacy Committee for GBM AGILE.
+Michelle has served on many committees including advisory to Cancer Australia for the Australian Brain Cancer Mission, and was Co-Chair of the Global Patient Advocacy Committee for GBM AGILE.
 Michelle holds a Bachelor of Advanced Science and Masters of Public Health, both from The University of Sydney.
 Michelle is a member of the Australian Institute of Company Directors.

 Lisa is the Foundation’s National Volunteers and Event Manager and has been with the Foundation since 2016.
 She has a background in advertising, event management and television production in Australia and internationally.
 She wanted a job that would “give back” to the community and after meeting with Caroline Kelly she knew that she had found the perfect fit.